Simultaneous approximation in nilsystems and the multiplicative thickness of return-time sets: Simultaneous approximation in nilsystems

 Let us describe in broad strokes how this argument will be generalized to minimal nilsystems in \cref{sec_proof_of_main_thm}.
 In the argument, we used crucially that the point $T^{m} 0$ being near an $N$-rational point implies that the point $T^{Nm} 0$ is near $0$.
 This is no longer true for a nilrotation, but the idea can be salvaged by appealing to the fact that a sufficiently long finite portion of a polynomial orbit determines the entire orbit.
 Thus, we will consider the set of those $m$'s for which the vector $(T^{0m} e_X, T^{1m} e_X, T^{2m} e_X, \ldots, T^{dm} e_X)$ is near an $N$-rational point of the product nilmanifold $X^{d+1}$.
 Precisely which $N$-rational vector we wish to approximate is governed by \cref{lem_polys_closed_under_dilation}, which serves as the analogue to the assertion that ``there exists $q \in Y$ such that $nq = y$'' from the proof above.
 And, just as we used that the $N$-rational points of the torus are $1/(2N)$-dense, we will appeal to the fact that the $N$-rational vectors of $X^{d+1}$ are sufficiently dense in certain rational subnilmanifolds.
 We begin with this in the next section.

 \begin{remark} Straightforward, if not tedious, calculations along the lines of the ones here can be used to determine the sets $\sa(x,A)$ explicitly in other systems.
-One such calculation in the minimal nilsystem $\big(\T^2, T: (x,y) \mapsto (x + \alpha, y + 2x + \alpha) \big)$ is useful in demonstrating that the Kronecker factor is not ``characteristic'' for simultaneous approximation, in the sense that the sets $\sa(x,A)$ are not generally measurable with respect to the partition of $X$ into fibers above the Kronecker factor.
+One such calculation in the minimal nilsystem $\big(\T^2, T: (x,y) \mapsto (x + \alpha, y + 2x + \alpha) \big)$ is useful in demonstrating that the Kronecker factor is not ``characteristic'' for simultaneous approximation, in the sense that the sets $\sa(x,A)$ are not generally expressible as a union of fibers above the Kronecker factor.
 The Kronecker factor of $(\T^2,T)$ is the irrational rotation in the first coordinate.
 We will show that for all $N \in \N$, the set $\sa \big((0,0), N \Z + 1 \big)$ is contained in $N^{-1} \Z \times (4N)^{-1}\Z$.
 It will follow then by \cref{thm_main_fullversion} that the set $\sa \big((0,0), N \Z + 1 \big)$ is $\delta$-dense but not a union of fibers over the Kronecker factor.

 To see that $\sa \big((0,0), N \Z + 1 \big) \subseteq N^{-1} \Z \times (4N)^{-1}\Z$, suppose $(y,z) \in \sa((0,0), N \Z + 1)$.
 It follows from \cref{lem_description_of_sa_set_on_torus} that $y \in N^{-1}\Z$.
 To see that $z \in (4N)^{-1}\Z$, we will show that for all $f \in N \Z + 1$, $(f^2 - 1 ) z = 0$.
 This will show that $z \in \big(\gcd \{ f^2 - 1 \ | \ f \in N \Z + 1 \}\big)^{-1} \Z$, and a short calculation shows then that that $z \in (4N)^{-1} \Z$.
 Let $f \in N\Z + 1$ and $\eps > 0$, and let $\eps' = \eps'(f,\eps) > 0$ be sufficiently small.
 Since $(y,z) \in \sa((0,0), \{1,f\})$, there exists $m \in \Z$ such that both $T^m(0,0) = (m\alpha, m^2 \alpha)$ and $T^{mf}(0,0) = (mf \alpha, m^2 f^2 \alpha)$ are within $\eps'$ of $(y,z)$.
 Since $\eps'$ is sufficiently small, the point $f^2 z$ is within $\eps$ of $z$, and so $(f^2 - 1)z$ is within $\eps$ of 0.
 Since $\eps > 0$ was arbitrary, $(f^2 - 1)z = 0$, as was to be shown. \end{remark}